Enable Metrics Export

 Information

 PSPDFKit Server has been deprecated and replaced by Document Engine.
-All PSPDFKit Server and PSPDFKit for Web Server-Backed licenses will work as before and be supported until 15 May 2024 (we will contact you about license migration).
 To start using Document Engine, refer to the migration guide.
 With Document Engine, you’ll have access to robust new capabilities (read the blog for more information).

 Similar to how it works with logs, Docker allows you to gather system-level metrics about running containers, like CPU usage, memory consumption, block device IO, etc. AWS, Google Cloud Platform, and Azure all offer solutions to collect these metrics from containers launched on their respective infrastructures.